kodola/fetch-display_task/README.md

 To open the page you have to:
 - clone this repository
 - open the terminal and enter the command "git clone" + space + cloned repository link
-- go to the fetch task folder and type "npm install" in the terminal
+- go to the fetch-display_task folder and type "npm install" in the terminal
 - after the installation, enter "npm start" in the terminal and enter "http://localhost:3001/" in the current browser